-- Students continue with both Arts Discipline course units chosen during the propaedeutic phase. - Students choose one of the two profession-oriented specializations. - These course units are taught in English.
-If possible, seminars in Dutch will be provided for Dutch-speaking students. - All ACM students follow Arts in Practice in their third year focusing on their first art discipline (Film, Music, or Theatre, courses 10 and 12 in the first year).
+Students continue with both Arts Discipline course units chosen during the first year of the degree programme.

+Students choose one of the two profession-oriented specializations.

+These course units are taught in English.
+If possible, seminars in Dutch will be provided for Dutchspeaking students.

+All ACM students follow Arts in Practice in their third year focusing on their first art discipline (Film, Music, or Theatre, courses 10 and 12 in the first year or they opt for Working in the Dutch Infrastructure).
 Students who have chosen literature or Modern and Contemporary Visual Arts as their second art discipline (course 11 and 13 in the first year) can opt to replace this course unit by an appropriate unit (or units) in Literature or Modern and Contemporary Visual Arts, provided the learning outcomes of these modules match those of Arts in Practice.
 A list of course units meeting these requirements will be made available at the beginning of the second semester.
-Students should ask permission to the Board of Examiners prior to following the substitute course units. - 2.
-The modes of instruction and assessment for the course units listed above are set out in the syllabus for each individual course unit and the Assessment Plan for the degree programme. - 3.
+Students should ask permission to the Board of Examiners prior to following the substitute course units.

+- 2. The modes of instruction and assessment for the course units listed above are set out in the syllabus for each individual course unit and the Assessment Plan for the degree programme. - 3.
 In situations of force majeure, when it is not reasonably possible to provide teaching in the manner stated in OCASYS, alternative modes of instruction and assessment may temporarily be used.
 This is on condition that the prescribed learning outcomes are still achieved upon completion of the degree programme.